JeremyMorgan/csharp-coding-guidelines/README.md

 This is a set of C# Coding Guidelines I'm putting together for myself and others in the community who would like to contribute.
 It will be both coding guidelines and tips / best practices for C#.

+I have also added [some snippets](https://github.com/JeremyMorgan/csharp-coding-guidelines/tree/master/snippets "Code Snippets") to load into Visual Studio for time saving purposes.

 Feel free to contribute!

 ##Code Layout